sanity-io/sanity-plugin-mux-input/README.md

   Read more about [schemas in Sanity here](https://www.sanity.io/docs/the-schema).

-- Get an API Access Token and enter it into the setup screen First time you use the plugin you will be asked to enter your MUX credentials.
+- Get an API Access Token and enter it into the setup screen First time you use the plugin you will be asked to enter your Mux credentials.

   The Mux Video API uses an Access Token and Secret Key for authentication.